Obtains swine under a swine production contract for slaughter or sells it for slaughter by another.

 All scales used by those subject to the Act to weigh livestock, livestock carcasses, or feed for the purposes of purchase, sale, acquisition, payment, or settlement, must be installed, maintained, and operated to ensure accurate weights, in accordance with the applicable requirements in the National Institute of Standards and Technology (NIST) Handbook 44, "Specifications, Tolerances, and Other Technical Requirements for Weighing and Measuring Devices."
 All such scales must be tested for accuracy by a competent agency at least twice during each calendar year-once between January 1 and June 30 and once between July 1 and December 31.
 You must have a minimum of 120 days between these two tests.
 Except that if you use such scales on a limited seasonal basis (during any continuous 8-month period) for purposes of purchase, sale, acquisition, payment or settlement, you may use such scales within an 8-month period following each test.
 The certification form must be filed with the regional P&SP office.
 Such scales must be equipped with a printing device which will record weight values on a scale ticket or other document.
 Any scale known to be inaccurate may not be used.

-It shall be unlawful for any swine contractor to engage in or use any unfair, unjustly discriminatory, or deceptive practice or device.
+It is unlawful for any swine contractor to engage in or use any unfair, unjustly discriminatory, or deceptive practice or device.

-Every swine contractor shall keep such accounts, records, and memoranda as fully and correctly disclose all transactions involved in his/her business, including the true ownership of such business.
-The records must be maintained for two full years, or longer if instructed by the Administrator.
+Every swine contractor must keep the accounts, records, and memoranda necessary to fully and correctly disclose all transactions involved in his/her business.
+This includes the true ownership of the business.

 Inspection of Business Records and Facilities

 Each swine contractor, upon proper request, must permit authorized representatives of the Secretary of Agriculture to enter its place of business during normal business hours and to examine records pertaining to its business subject to the P&S Act.